ar-i/scrapebin/README.md

 * .. fetches the content for each new paste and stores it as a textfile on your local disk

+There is support for ..

+* .. providing a list of regular expressions against which the title and content of all new pastes will be checked
+* .. alerting via mail if there is a match

 #### Usage

 **Important**: If you don't have a [PRO account](https://pastebin.com/pro)